jphamtv/wheresdaftpunk/README.md

-# Where's Daft Punk? - A Photo Tagging Game
+# Where's Daft Punk? - An Image Tagging Game

 A "Where's Waldo?"-style game where players search for famous artists hidden in a crowded music festival scene.
 Test your speed and observation skills by finding all the artists as quickly as possible!

 ## Live Demo
-[Add your deployed URL here]
+[Add URL here]

 ## Features
 - Interactive image search with targeting system